ilbers/isar/doc/user_manual.md

  - packaging binaries/files that where built outside of Isar
  - customization of the rootfs with package-hooks
- - pulling in dependancies (meta-packages)
+ - pulling in dependencies (meta-packages)

 The bbclass for this approach is called `dpkg-raw`.